MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/automotive/AttributeType.md

 ---
-title: AttributeType - Common Data Model | Microsoft Docs
+title: AttributeType in automotive - Common Data Model | Microsoft Docs
 description: Type of entry in a device specification, such as length, fuel type, color or any other property that characterizes a given device.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Attribute Type
+# Attribute Type in automotive

 Type of entry in a device specification, such as length, fuel type, color or any other property that characterizes a given device.